 Master Plan for residential production builders is now available online.
 Additional information about this and training workshops will be published soon.
 Meanwhile, inquiries can be directed to Building Safety at 564.397.4557, or email CCLMSsupport@clark.wa.gov.

 Documents available for download

 Many new permit related documents are available online for download and printing.
 They are Certificate of Occupancy, Temporary Occupancy, Job Complete, Outstanding Fees, Inspection Results, and Application Summary.
 These documents have all been optimized for better performance.

 Printing Certificate of Occupancy or Completion

 Building inspectors no longer leave a Certificate of Occupancy or Certificate of Completion on site for permits in CC LMS.
 These certificates are available online once the project passes final inspection and all outstanding fees, holds, or conditions are resolved.

-The Permit Center no longer accept checks in excess of the amount due at submittal.
+The Permit Center will not accept checks in excess of the amount due at submittal.
 Additionally, the Permit Center has a no-refund policy for amounts less than $200 which will be followed more rigorously.